Transfer Pricing in Colombia

 - Financial information of the tested company with its profitability indicator.

-- Information on the quartile found in the analysis.
+- Information on the found quartile in the analysis.

 - Information on the adjustments made.